Vega Build Guide

 - Do not overtighten the screws.
 Simply stop when the screws want to stop; overtightening risks destroying the board as well as causing nasty acoustics such as excessive pinging.

 - In addition, avoid the use of third party screwdrivers, for they risk being oversized for the task and scratching up the case parts.
+If using your own drivers, triple-check that the bit-size is correct and that it is not oversized for the task.

 - Read through the build guide once before actually carrying through with it, so you have a good idea of what’s upcoming at the next step.
 You can navigate the book using the panel on the left (large screens) or in the info tab (mobile), or use the link at the end of each part.